Travelling to Thailand with a baby

 We’ve stayed here several times (including a few weeks with Adrian), and although the really touristy parts aren’t the most charming, you’re never far from somewhere quieter.

-There are large supermarkets, several hospitals, an airport and a wide range of places to stay.
+There are big supermarkets, several hospitals, an airport and a wide range of places to stay.

 We spent three weeks on Koh Phangan with Adrian, and we completely fell for the laid-back vibe in the hippie town of Sri Thanu on the west coast – full of vegan cafés, yoga spots and digital nomads.
 And the beaches are absolutely beautiful.